Cognitive | Fluid Intelligence

 Short tests have high measurement error

 Certified IQ assessments like the WAIS-IV take 60–90 minutes and include extensive norming data.
-This 20-question test provides a rough estimate with a confidence interval of ±15–20 IQ points.
+This 20-question test provides a rough estimate with a confidence interval of Β±15–20 IQ points.
 It is intended for educational and entertainment purposes only.
 For a certified IQ score, consult a licensed psychologist.

-Disclaimer: This Mini IQ Test is a fun estimation only — not a validated psychometric assessment.
+Disclaimer: This Mini IQ Test is a fun estimation only - Not a validated psychometric assessment.
 Scores may vary significantly from a certified IQ test.
 For a certified IQ score, contact a licensed psychologist or neuropsychologist who administers standardized instruments such as the WAIS-IV or Stanford-Binet 5.

 Track Your Cognitive Profile